Good morning, friends!

-Yes!
-Loved that.
-Life is a continual journey of learning, applying, and transforming.
+“It embodies unselfishness.”
+Love that answer!
+Now, life is a continual journey of learning, applying, and transforming.
 Have you ever experienced a season when you found it difficult to do good for others?
 How did you overcome?